qnope/MAN/README.md

 ```

 Here, the function takes two arguments : `int*, int`.
 Let's assume that
-the first arguments is a context variable, and the second is a direct argument.
+the first argument is a context variable, and the second is a direct argument.

 The second thing to do is to create a thread pool.
 We must give to the thread pool the
 context types, which is an `int*`, and an argument type, which is an `int` here.